‘Little House On The Prairie’ Star Melissa Gilbert Compares Pandemic To 1975 Episode Of Her Classic TV Series

 Melissa Gilbert says the COVID-19 health pandemic brings back memories of a classic episode of her childhood TV show, Little House on the Prairie.

 In a new interview with The New York Post, the 55-year-old former child star, who played Laura Ingalls Wilder on the NBC drama series from 1974 to 1983, reflected on a 1975 episode of the Emmy-winning drama series that focused on typhus outbreak in Walnut Grove.
-The eerily prophetic episode, which is set in the 1870s, foreshadowed events that are currently taking place during the coronavirus crisis.
+The eerily prophetic episode, which is set in the 1870s, foreshadowed events that are currently taking place amid the coronavirus crisis.

-In the January 1975 episode, “Plague,” Walnut Grove residents are told to stay home as patriarch Charles Ingalls (played by Michael Landon), Doc Baker (Kevin Hagen), and the town’s pastor, Reverend Alden (Dabbs Greer), attempt to contain the outbreak of the disease in their community.
-Rev. Alden’s church, which is also the town’s school building, is turned into a temporary hospital and morgue where the sick are quarantined while the source of the outbreak is being investigated.
+In the January 1975 episode, “Plague,” Walnut Grove residents are told to stay home as patriarch Charles Ingalls (played by Michael Landon), Doc Baker (Kevin Hagen), and the town’s pastor, Reverend Alden (Dabbs Greer), attempt to flatten the outbreak of the disease in their community.
+Rev. Alden’s church, which is also the town’s school building, is turned into a temporary hospital and morgue where the sick are quarantined while the source of the epidemic is being investigated.

-The episode includes multiple heartbreaking scenes as raging high fevers lead to an unprecedented number of deaths in the small Minnesota town.
-Gilbert’s Laura reveals that she can only communicate with her beloved Pa from a distance because he’s at high risk of infection while caring for the sick townspeople.
+The Season 1 episode includes multiple heartbreaking scenes as raging high fevers lead to an unprecedented number of deaths in the small Minnesota town.
+Gilbert’s Laura reveals that she can only see her beloved Pa from a distance because he’s at high risk of getting infected with the disease while caring for the sick townspeople.

 In the interview, Gilbert acknowledged that 45 years after “Plague” first aired on NBC, the events portrayed in the episode mirror what many people in the world are going through right now.